Each panel must have a diode to join the group. Any type of panel can join:

 output of each or all solar panels to measure shorted current output.

 Also in this section, I have not shown the small solar panel that is used for calibration.

 Also, I have not shown the audio amp used to listen to the solar panels.

 They do produce audio frequencies, and thus some interesting "sounds".

 This is my controller.
 I designed it.

-be purchased.
 It runs very very cool and efficiently.

 It analyzes incoming voltages, outgoing voltages, and the appropriate goals.

 It monitors internal component temperatures and external battery temperatures.